 - Very expensive

-- Stiff shoes that require a break-in period
+- Stiff shoes that require a break-in period (for a quicker break-in period, consider the Nike Flex Trainers)

 - Some reports that the heel slips around a little bit in them, particularly for people with narrower feet